La Chorrera, Colombia’s tallest waterfall in Choachí (just outside Bogotá!)

-When is the best time to hike La Chorrera waterfall?
+When is the best time to hike Cascada La Chorrera?

 Although the trail is more difficult when muddy, we urge you to save this visit for rainy season – or if you must go in dry season, choose a day just after some heavy rain.
 We went after a few weeks with no rain (‘perfect!’ we thought) and then turned up to find Colombia’s tallest waterfall to be little more than a dribble.

-For us, it was still worth going, but standing under the waterfall and not even feeling in the slightest bit wet was a tad underwhelming.
+For us, it was still worth hiking to Cascada La Chorrera, but standing under the waterfall and not even feeling in the slightest bit wet was a tad underwhelming.
 Our second attempt after a few nights of rain was much more exciting!

-What to expect when hiking La Chorrera waterfall
+What to expect when hiking to Cascada La Chorrera

-The trail to La Chorrera waterfall starts off fairly easily, with a walk through the Wales-esque countryside.
+The trail to Cascada La Chorrera starts off fairly easily, with a walk through the Wales-esque countryside.
 Then, things get more exciting as you start to climb around the foothills of the mountain.

-There’s the option to take a signposted detour to visit the monkey cave – which unfortunately does not have any monkeys – on the way there.
-It’s not too epic but it provides a different view of the waterfall.
+On the trail between El Chiflon and Cascada La Chorrera, there’s the option to take a signposted detour to visit the monkey cave – but don’t get too excited, unfortunately it doesn’t have any monkeys.
+It’s not too epic but it provides a different view of Cascada La Chorrera.

-How easy is the hike to La Chorrera waterfall?
+How easy is the hike to Cascada La Chorrera?

-If you’re not doing the full walk from the main road (which I’ll explain later), it’s not too deathly.
+If you’re not doing the full walk to Cascada La Chorrera from the main road (which I’ll explain later), it’s not too deadly.
 We saw toddlers and pensioners alike walking it, though they were slow (and old, greying Colombians seem to have similar fitness levels to spritely European athletes).

 Bring plenty of water and sun-cream for hot days as there are a few stretches with little shade, or appropriate clothes & shoes to deal with a downpour in rainy season.
 The Parque Aventura La Chorrera Tourist Centre (which I’ll get to in a bit) has wellies to rent for 2000 COP.